Cyber Apocalypse 2023 - Web - Gunhead

 }

-We get some input from the user in json format specifying an ip address and pass it directly to a new ReconModel
+We get some input from the user in json format specifying an ip address and pass it directly to a new ReconModel.

-It’s interesting that there is absolutely no input sanitation or checking or anything here - it’s just passing the input directly from the user to ReconModel
+It’s interesting that there is absolutely no input sanitation or checking or anything here - it’s just passing the input directly from the user to ReconModel… maybe there will be some security in there?
+(I won’t hold my breath, this is a very easy challenge).

 class ReconModel